pierceyouatt/omnicalc-ml/README.md

 /home/ubuntu/workspace/omnicalc-ml/spec/features/algorithmia_spec.rb:102: warning: already initialized constant Algorithmia /home/ubuntu/workspace/omnicalc-ml/spec/features/algorithmia_spec.rb:66: warning: previous definition of Algorithmia was here
 ```

-** You can safely ignore these messages. **
+**You can safely ignore these messages.**

 ## Project Specific Setup

- 1. Ensure that you've forked this repo to your own GitHub account.
+ 1. Clone this project to your Cloud9 workspace as usual.
- 1. Set up [a Cloud9 workspace as usual](https://guides.firstdraft.com/getting-started-with-cloud-9.html) based on this repo.
+ 1. `cd omnicalc-ml`
  1. `bin/setup`
- 1. Run Project
+ 1. `bin/server`
- 1. Navigate to the live app in Chrome — there's nothing there but the default Rails welcome screen!
+ 1. Navigate to the Preview of the running application in Chrome — there's nothing there but the default Rails welcome screen.
- 1. **This is a brand new, untouched Rails application.** All we've done is add the instructions you're reading in this README. **You could generate the exact same thing right now.** On Cloud9, all you do is click "Create a new workspace" and then choose Ruby on Rails.
+ 1. **This is a brand new, untouched Rails application.** All we've done is add the instructions you're reading in this README. **You could generate the exact same thing right now.**
- 1. As you work, use the [Continuous Integration workflow](https://guides.firstdraft.com/continuous-integration.html) to save and submit.
+ 1. As you work, `rails grade:all` in a separate tab for feedback.

 ### API Setup